Blargian/clickhouse-docs/docs/en/materialized-view/index.md

 ON t0.id = t1.id;
 ```

-In this example, set build from the `IN (SELECT id FROM t0)` subquery has only the newly inserted rows, which can help to filter `t1` against it.
+In this example, setting build from the `IN (SELECT id FROM t0)` subquery has only the newly inserted rows, which can help to filter `t1` against it.

 ## Other applications